 Dental sedation minimises the stress, anxiety and pain patients experience during treatment

-Sedation techniques that Arnica dentists use to help nervous, anxious patients to relax
+Sedation techniques that Arnica dentists use to minimise pain and help nervous, anxious patients to relax:

 Oral sedatives are taken in the mouth in the form of liquids, capsules or tablets.
 Oral sedatives can be used to help you relax before you arrive at Arnica or can be taken on arrival to help you relax whilst you are having treatment.